frpunlocking-com/realme-bootloader-unlock-toolkit/README.md

 ## Security Note

 Always handle bootloader unlock keys with care.
 Consider storing them securely and never share them publicly.
 Unlocking your device may void the warranty and disable certain security features.

-## Warranty & Liability Disclaimer

-Are you device owner and... your warranty is still valid?

-I am not responsible if you brick your device, kill your SD card, install viruses, burn the battery, trigger thermonuclear war, or lose your job because the alarm app failed.
-Please research any features included in this software **before flashing it!
-You must be the rightful owner of the device you are modifying and have the legal right to alter its software.**.
-You are choosing to make these strong modifications on your device, and if you point the finger at me for messing up your device, I will laugh at you.

 ## Reference